moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 </summary>
 <br>

 <span class="hl-purple">Investigating Frontex legal responsibility in the Mediterranean</span>.
-I traveled to Lampedusa and deployed by air to international waters off Libya to investigate how Libyan and European actors enforce the EU's external border in the central mediterranean.
-My narrative piece focussed on the externalization of borders as a legal strategy and integrated a visual investigation including on-site video interviews. <a href="https://www.tagesspiegel.de/internationales/macht-sich-die-eu-im-mittelmeer-strafbar-mit-dem-flugzeug-an-die-grenze-des-rechts-14058410.html"> Longread in German</a>.
+I traveled to Lampedusa and deployed by air to international waters off Libya to investigate how Libyan and European actors enforce the EU's external border in the central Mediterranean.
+My narrative piece focused on the externalization of borders as a legal strategy and integrated a visual investigation including on-site video interviews. <a href="https://www.tagesspiegel.de/internationales/macht-sich-die-eu-im-mittelmeer-strafbar-mit-dem-flugzeug-an-die-grenze-des-rechts-14058410.html"> Longread in German</a>.
 <br>

 </details>